MicrosoftDocs/fabric-docs/docs/extensions/extensibility-frontend.md

 With Fabric as a platform for building workloads, using its Extensibility framework, developers can expand the existing Fabric experience by creating custom capabilities.
 The entire Fabric platform was designed to be interoperable with ISV capabilities.
 For example, the item editor allows creating a native, consistent user experience by embedding ISV’s frontend in the context of a Fabric workspace item.

 The UX Workload Frontend is a standard web app that incorporates our extension client SDK, a standard NPM package, to enable its functionality.
-Hosted by the ISV, it runs within an `<iframe>` in the Fabric portal and presents ISV-specific UI experiences, such as an item editor.
+It's hosted by the ISV and runs within an `<iframe>` in the Fabric portal.
+It presents ISV-specific UI experiences, such as an item editor.
-The extension client SDK provides all the necessary interfaces, APIs and bootstrap functions required to transform a regular web app into a Micro Frontend web app that operates seamlessly within the Fabric portal.
+The extension client SDK provides all the necessary interfaces, APIs, and bootstrap functions required to transform a regular web app into a Micro Frontend web app that operates seamlessly within the Fabric portal.

 The SDK can be installed in Angular or React applications; we recommend React.

-With React, developers can leverage the Fluent UI library, which aligns with Fabric UI.
+With React, developers can use the Fluent UI library, which aligns with Fabric UI.
 This compatibility makes it easy to adopt the look and feel of the Fabric portal.

 ### UX Workload Sample implementation

-This package is built on top of the Fluent UI and is specifically designed for React and at least for now will not be supported by Angular.
+This package is built on top of the Fluent UI and is designed for React and at least for now won't be supported by Angular.
 It provides a sample UI that showcases the usage of most of the available SDK calls, demonstrates a sample of the Fluent UI-based extensible **Ribbon** that visually matches the look and feel of Fabric, and allows easy customization, observing changes in Fabric in real time, while in Fabric Development Mode.

 ### UX Workload Frontend Manifest

 Alongside the UX Workload Web App, the ISV is required to provide a JSON resource called the UX Workload Frontend Manifest.
 This manifest contains essential information about the workload, such as the URL of the workload web app, and various UI details like the display name of the ISV item and associated icons.
-In addition, the manifest provides the ISV with the ability to customize what happens when users interact with their items in the Fabric portal (e.g user clicks on the ISV item in the workspace)
+In addition, the manifest provides the ISV with the ability to customize what happens when users interact with their items in the Fabric portal (e.g user selects the ISV item in the workspace)

-In this package, the manifest is located here:  [Frontend Manifest file](./Manifests/localWorkloadManifest.json)  (and a detailed description can be found [here](./frontendManifest.md)
+In this package, the manifest is located here:  [Frontend Manifest file](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/Frontend/Manifests/localWorkloadManifest.json) and a detailed description can be found in the [frontend manifest](./frontend-manifest.md).

-By combining these two components, the Fabric UX Workload enables ISVs to seamlessly integrate their web applications within the Fabric portal, providing a consistent user experience and leveraging Fabric features.
+By combining these two components, the Fabric UX Workload enables ISVs to seamlessly integrate their web applications within the Fabric portal, providing a consistent user experience and applying Fabric features.

-The following diagram depicts how Fabric is using the Manifest for reading the Workload's metadata and behavior and how it is embedding the Workload's Web App inside of Fabric's iFrame.
+The following diagram depicts how Fabric is using the Manifest for reading the Workload's metadata and behavior and how it's embedding the Workload's Web App inside of Fabric's iFrame.

 :::image type="content" source="./media/extensibility-frontend/devx-diagram.png" alt-text="DEVX diagram example.":::``